Gooch Close Gang: Murder of Giuseppe "G-Sepz" Gregory

+Imprisonment of Gooch leaders

-Ten members of south Manchester's Gooch gang were put on trial in October 2008 for a catalogue of gang-related crimes.
-Gang members Colin Joyce and Lee Amos had been arrested in 2000, when they had been apprehended at their 'nerve centre' in a house in Moss Side, found with an 'extraordinary array of firearms'.
+Ten members of South Manchester's Gooch Gang were put on trial in October 2008 for a catalogue of gang-related crimes.
+Gang members Colin Joyce and Lee Amos had been arrested in 2000, when they had been apprehended at their "nerve centre" in a house in Moss Side, found with an "extraordinary array of firearms."
 In 2001, they had been sentenced to nine years in prison but had been released early, on licence, in 2007 and there had followed a new bout of shootings.

-In April 2009, Joyce and Amos were among 11 members of the 'Gooch gang' who were found guilty and charged with a 'catalogue of crimes' which included the murder of Ucal Chin and Tyrone Gilbert.
-These convictions were hailed by Manchester's chief prosecutor John Holt as having 'enormous significance for public safety'.
+In April 2009, Joyce and Amos were among 11 members of the Gooch Gang who were found guilty and charged with a "catalogue of crimes" which included the murder of Ucal Chin and Tyrone Gilbert.
+These convictions were hailed by Manchester's chief prosecutor John Holt as having "enormous significance for public safety."
 Their trials were held 35 miles away at Liverpool Crown Court to lower the risk of witness intimidation from other gang members.
-Not unusually, the perpetrators of gun crime were also the victims, with Amos's brother Stephen Baba-Tunde Amos having been shot dead, in a gang-related shooting, aged 21, outside a bar in Ashton-under-Lyne in 2002.
+Not unusually, the perpetrators of gun crime were also the victims, with Amos' brother Stephen Baba-Tunde Amos having been shot dead, in a gang-related shooting, aged 21, outside a bar in Ashton-under-Lyne in 2002.

 Colin Joyce, aged 29, known as the leader of the gang, was given a minimum 39-year sentence.
-Lee Amos was sentenced to receive at least 35 years.
+Lee Amos was sentenced to receive at least 35 years, dying in prison in 2024.
 Three other members of the gang were given minimum sentences of between 30 and 35 years.